 Please add your comments to any post, new or old, in the comments section.
 But keep in mind these rules of etiquette for interfaith discussions (and all discussions about religion are interfaith on some level).

 John Halstead is a former Mormon, now Jungian Neopagan with interests in analytical psychology, ecopsychology, theopoetics, and ritual as an art form.
 He is the Managing Editor at HumanisticPaganism.com, a community blog for Naturalistic Pagans.
-And he also blogs about Jungian Neopaganism at Dreaming the Myth Forward which is hosted by PaganSquare.
+And he also blogs about Jungian Neopaganism at Dreaming the Myth Onward which is hosted by PaganSquare.
 He is also the author of the site Neo-Paganism.org.